pyne/scipy2012/abstract.rst

 Redistribution concerns are not limited to source code.
 Basic nuclear data, while fundamentally un-copywritable under Western jurisprudence, also be considered sensitive and subject to export control laws.
-Moreover, such data is typically required for all levels of science and engineering tasks.
-To alleviate the data burden of the individual user, PyNE has developed a three-tier strategy.
-If allowed (with written permission) data will be redistributed in binary form (HDF5).
-If open data may not be redistributed, it is automatically gathered from various internet sources.
-Finally, if the user has prior access to export controlled data, their own copies of these data will also be incorporated automatically into the database for their personal use.
+PyNE has developed a three-tiered strategy to alleviate the data burden of the individual user based on the level of openness of the data.

 In spite of the above administrative concerns, PyNE's place in the nuclear ecosystem requires it have a general architecture.
 Large portions of the code base are